cloudspeak/libcf/README.md

 ## Other template properties

-Libcf does not yet provide strong typing for template properties other than `Resources`, such as `Metadata`, `Outputs`, etc., however these properties do exist on the template class.
+Libcf does not yet provide strong typing for template attributes other than `Resources`, such as `Metadata`, `Outputs`, etc., however these attributes do exist on the template class.
 There are also methods named `setMetadata`, `setOutputs`, etc. which return the template object, thus allowing them to be used in a builder-like pattern:

 ```javascript
 let template = new Template({